Kontent hates: WYSIWYG

 You won’t break the design

-The rich text editor also gives us the ability to effortlessly deliver content to any other device, and it does not break down the layout of the page like WYSIWYG editors do when a content creator or marketer uses non-standard formatting.
+The rich text editor also gives us the ability to effortlessly deliver content to any other device, and it does not break the layout of the page like WYSIWYG editors do when a content creator or marketer uses non-standard formatting.
 Moreover, web developers are happy because no unwanted code gets into their HTML and CSS.

 Even though we no longer use Word in our team on an every-day basis, we can’t avoid it in certain situations.
 However, when we receive a Word file from someone outside Kentico, we can just copy and paste the text from Word to Kontent.
 The rich text editor removes all unnecessary formatting and keeps only the important stuff (H1-H4 headings, bold or italicized text, paragraphs, bullet points, etc.).